 The following steps are necessary for debugging JSPs with IntelliJ IDEA

-content-package-maven-plugin settings, this needs to be configured manually.
+content-package-maven-plugin settings, it must be configured manually.

-content/src/main/content/jcr_root subdirectoryof your project as shown in the screen shot below.
+content/src/main/content/jcr_root subdirectoryof your project as shown in the screenshot below.

 The last step required is to start AEM with the JVM options proposed by IntelliJ IDEA.

-You can do this by starting the AEM jar file directly and adding these options, for example with the following command line:
+Start the AEM jar file directly and adding these options, for example with the following command line:

 java -Xdebug -Xrunjdwp:transport=dt_socket,address=58242,suspend=n,server=y -Xmx1024m -jar cq-quickstart-6.5.0.jar